There are a lot of places to live in the United States, and these places go by many different names.

 Some states contain combined city-counties, while some states have cities that act as counties.

-When it comes to determining the places, we live, and what defines them, this article hopefully cleared it up a little.
+When it comes to determining the areas we live, and what defines them, this article hopefully cleared it up a little.

 If you have any questions or responses to the information here, please leave a response in the comments below!